 My name is Ryan and that is my story, so hit me up and let’s talk about your story!

-Wedding Photography, good music (like basically anything off the TopGun soundtrack), creating music, opening day of baseball, making sweet love to my lady, MMA, cowboy boots, Guinness, my dog Sinatra who endlessly barks, our newest little furry lady Lucy, the beach, snowboarding, bowling, golfing, sleeping in, Anchorman, Saved By The Bell, my iPhone, traveling, mint chocolate chip ice cream, recycling and Britney Spears when she shaved her head and was attacking vehicles with that green umbrella while slowly losing her mind.
+Wedding Photography, good music (like basically anything off the TopGun soundtrack), creating music, opening day of baseball, making sweet love to my lady, MMA, cowboy boots, a cold IPA in a hot shower, my dog Sinatra who endlessly barks, our newest little furry lady Lucy, the beach, snowboarding, bowling, golfing, sleeping in, Anchorman, Saved By The Bell, my iPhone, traveling, mint chocolate chip ice cream, recycling and Britney Spears when she shaved her head and was attacking vehicles with that green umbrella while slowly losing her mind.

 When I am too lazy to make it to the gym, managing money, fur coats, meat loaf, dog urine on my carpet, traffic on the 91, cruelty to animals, inappropriate times to have flatulence, my neighbors who find it necessary to bump bass-driven rap music in their cars at 2:00 a.m. on their way back from the “club”, garbage in the streets, people who grunt real loud at the gym (totally unnecessary), telemarketers, SPAM (the junk email and the “food”), scratched CDs (why do I still have CDs???) and ghosts (they do exist and are not all sweet like Patrick Swayze in Ghost, holding you closely while shirtless and helping you sculpt clay with Unchained Melody playing in the background).